dizhaung/ironvas_EventsToAMQP/README.md

   for the vulnerabilities to publish.
   If a scan report is deleted from the OpenVAS server, ironvas will purge all published metadata, associated with the deleted report, from the MAPS and sends a deleted event to the AMQP Queue.
-  In other words this means that ironvas always tries to reflect the current/latest knowledge of an OpenVAS server in a MAP server.
+  In other words this means that ironvas EventsToAMQP always tries to reflect the current/latest knowledge of an OpenVAS server in a MAP server.
-  The event-metadata that ironvas published is filled with the following values from the scan reports:
+  The event-metadata Or AMQP event that ironvas published is filled with the following values from the scan reports:
   - the name of the vulnerability
   - the time it was discovered